-- Treating members of a protected class less favorably because of their membership in that class; or - Having a policy or practice that has a disproportionately adverse impact on protected class members, without sufficient justification.
+- Treating members of a protected class less favorably because of their membership in that class - Having a policy or practice that has a disproportionately adverse impact on protected class members, without sufficient justification; or - Failing to reasonably accommodate, modify policies, practices, or procedures, or provide appropriate auxiliary aids and services to students with disabilities.

-"Protected class" refers to any personal trait or category that is protected by law, including an individual's race, religion, sex, color, ethnicity, national origin, age, marital status, creed, genetic predisposition and carrier status, sexual orientation, alienage, citizenship status, veteran status, disability or any other characteristic protected by law.
+Protected class" refers to any personal trait or category that is protected by law, including an individual's race, religion, sex, color, ethnicity, national origin, age, marital status, creed, genetic predisposition and carrier status, sexual orientation, alienage, citizenship status, veteran status, disability, or any other characteristic protected by law.